Lightning-AI/pytorch-lightning/docs/source/extensions/logging.rst

     TestTubeLogger
     WandbLogger

+The above loggers will normally plot an additional chart (**global_step VS epoch**).
+Depending on the loggers you use, there might be some additional charts too.

 By default, Lightning uses ``TensorBoard`` logger under the hood, and stores the logs to a directory (by default in ``lightning_logs/``).